Ishikashah2510/nirvaas_main/Readme.md

 To run this project:

+(In case you do not know how to run a Django project, read steps 1 through 4, else, skip to step 5)

 1. download pycharm professional version(with default settings).
 Install git from https://git-scm.com/download/win.
 To check installation run git --version in cmd.

 2. on the first screen of pycharm, you will find an option get from version control, click on it.